By Evan Christensen · Owner, The Barn Door Hardware Store

 Choosing the Right Kit

-Track length should be at least 2x your door width.
+Track length should be at least 2x your door width — see the full door-width-to-track-length table for exact sizing.
 A 36 in door needs a 72 in minimum track.
 This lets the door slide completely clear of the opening.
 If you need longer track than we stock as a single piece, the 12 ft and 14 ft kits ship as joined sections with a connection plate included.

 The track and rollers need space above the top of your door to mount correctly.
 Required clearance varies by roller type: